 Applicants should prepare beforehand for Entry Level Testing.
 Candidates can create an account now by building a profile following the instructions detailed on the www.osptrooper.com

 website.
 The complete application for employment is comprised of the E-Recruit profile, the supplemental questionnaire, and any required attachments.

-The Oregon State Police is an equal opportunity employer and strongly encourages women and minorities to apply.
+The Oregon State Police values the perspective of all of Oregon's citizens and is an equal opportunity employer.
+OSP strongly encourages women and candidates of color to apply.
 Information about our agency, the different opportunities that are available, how our hiring process works, and updates to our hiring process can be found at www.osptrooper.com.

 Questions about the application process can be directed to the OSP Recruitment Unit at (503) 378-4175.
 IF you are ready to go we have a place for you in the Oregon State Police.